Fungal Nail

 What is a fungal nail infection?

 Fungal nail infections are common infections of the finger or toenails.
-They are caused by fungal spores that lodge between the nail and the skin underneath the nail, known as the nail bed.
+These problems develop when fungal spores lodge between the nail and the nail bed.
 Here the fungus begins to feed off the keratin within the healthy nail, infecting it.

-The fungal infection tends to occur due to the same fungus responsible for the athlete’s foot.
+The same fungus that causes athlete’s foot also causes this fungal nail infection.
 Athletes foot is a condition that mostly affects the area between the toes which can then spread to the toenail.

 Another type of fungus that can cause infected nails are yeasts.
-This type of nail fungus tends to attack nails that are already damaged as it is easier for them to penetrate the nail.
+When nails are damaged, this type of fungus can penetrate and infect them more easily.

 How do you get fungal nail infections?